ldhandley/Unreal.js-Wiki/Update-notes.md

 2016-02-10

 - FObjectInitializer::SetDefaultSubobjectClass reflected.
 You can access it within your `prector`.
-Please check out an example in `helloCharacter.js`.
+Please check out an example: `helloCharacter.js`.

 2016-02-05